 Animals may not be allowed to disturb people by loud, continued or frequent barking, howling or yelping anytime day or night.
 Barking complaints will be addressed during business hours only.
-After receiving a complaint on a specific address, a Humane Officer will go out and address the complaint.
+After receiving a complaint on a specific address, an Animal Services Officer will go out and address the complaint.
 If multiple complaints are received, the citizens will be asked to fill out a statement attesting to what they are experiencing as well as to provide audio and/or video proof of the excessive barking.
-A Humane Officer will file the complaint with the Municipal Court and the prosecutor will review the evidence presented.
+An Animal Services Officer will file the complaint with the Municipal Court and the prosecutor will review the evidence presented.

 The city requires that dogs be kept indoors, in a fenced yard, or on a leash at all times and that all cats be kept indoors.
 Pet owners shall not allow an animal to run at large.
 The city does allow dogs to exercise and run off leash at Tipps Canine Hallow Dog Park.